Pannikin La Jolla plans going-away party April 9 before closing Girard Avenue location

 The closure comes after lease renegotiations with the property owner, which began in December, failed to reach an agreement.

 The property is owned by the Clem Abrams Trust.
 Abrams was a La Jolla developer who died in December 2018.
 His wife, Lydia “Dia” Abrams, went missing in June 2020 from her 117-acre ranch near Idyllwild in the San Jacinto Mountains in Riverside County and has not been found.

-Abrams’ trust is administered by his children, Clinton and Crisara Abrams.
-Clinton told the Light in March that he disagreed with Crisara’s decision to evict Pannikin.
+Abrams’ trust is administered by his daughter, Crisara Abrams.
+Her brother, Clinton, told the Light in March that he disagreed with Crisara’s decision to evict Pannikin.

 As Pannikin prepares to brew its last latte at its decades-old Girard Avenue location in La Jolla, family members of the landlord are lending their voices to the growing community alarm over the possibility of losing the popular cafe.

 “It’s an outrage,” Clinton Abrams said.
 “I want the Pannikin to stay.
 It is an absolutely critical part of La Jolla.
 It is iconic.”

 Neither Crisara nor her attorney, Janet Gertz, have responded to requests for comment.